AyushGupta51379/COMP_5331_Project_Fake_News_Detection/trained_models/README.md

-# Trained model shared via google drive link (for now)
+# Fandy: Trained model shared via google drive link (for now)
 After downloading, upload to google drive and load it from the pixel code

 ## CNN without GRU model